How much does it cost to replace shock absorbers?

 |Car Make||Car Model||Shock Absorber Price (each)|

-What are the labour times and rates for alternator replacement?
+What are the labour times and rates for shock absorber replacement?

 Labour rates are slightly more expensive, as you’d expect, in the London area.
 For those within the capital the hourly rate averages out at £78, and for those outside, it’s £72.